OsvaldoLetran/app_clients/README.md

 # App Clients

 `Install`: You must have PIP to install this app.
 In your terminal locate the folder where you donwload the code.
 (Before install this I recommend to you actvate a venv)

-`Install the application with`:
+Install the application with:

 ```sh
 pip install app_main